filippinheiro/Controle-de-Cliente-Produto/README.md

 #Execution

-	cd into the folder that corresponds your system and execute the command make, everything will de done afterwards.
+	execute the command make, everything will be done afterwards.

 	Only execute in Linux, further updates will grant windows versions

  versão 1.1.0